apollographql/rover/docs/source/errors.md

 This error should include information about _why_ the schemas could not be resolved, and include the name of the subgraph that could not be resolved.
 See [the docs](https://www.apollographql.com/docs/rover/commands/supergraphs#yaml-configuration-file) for more information on the configuration format.

+### E039

+This error occurs when using a `contract` command on a non-contract variant.

+The variant you're trying to run this operation on isn't a contract variant.
+Double check the specified `graph@variant` combination is valid and a contract variant on the [Studio variant settings page](https://www.apollographql.com/docs/graphos/delivery/contracts/#editing-a-contract).

+### E040

+This error occurs when a contract configuration fails to publish.

+This error should include information about _why_ the contract configuration could not be successfully published; usually it is due to invalid inputs.
+You should assume that none of the configuration changes have taken effect unless the error message(s) indicate otherwise.